laboon/ebook/text/45_test_driven_development.md

 1. _Writing tests first, before code:_ Before you even start thinking of _how_ to do something, this forces you to think of _what_ is to be done.
 Since your code has not been written, you can check that the test initially fails (in order to avoid tautological tests which always pass), and have a specific goal that you are reaching toward (getting the test you just wrote to pass).

 2. _Writing only code that makes the test pass:_ This ensures that you focus on writing relevant code, instead of spending time working on possibly superfluous frameworking or other code.
-One of the key benefits of TDD is that allows you to focus, by training you to keep your eye on the one goal of the cycle instead of thinking of all the other possible bits of code that you could be writing.
+One of the key benefits of TDD is that it allows you to focus, by training you to keep your eye on the one goal of the cycle instead of thinking of all the other possible bits of code that you could be writing.

 3. _Writing only tests that test the code:_ It's tempting to write tests for the sake of writing them; this will help to keep tests only being written for the functionality being written.